avindhawale/jsmonk-design/README.md

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+* There is no dependencies of any third party plugin.

 ### Installing